Skip to content

 NHS

 Speak to your GP or optometrist.
-They can refer you via the standard NHS pathway to the ophthalmology department at Queen Alexandra Hospital, Portsmouth.
+They can refer you via the standard NHS pathway to the eye department at Queen Alexandra Hospital, Portsmouth.

 NHS logo